• Skip to primary navigation

 • Add the carrot, spring onions, soy sauces and sugar, then keep stirring for a few minutes more

-2 carrots, 6 spring onions, 3 tbsp light soy sauce*, 3 tbsp dark soy sauce*, 2 tsp coconut sugar
+2 carrots, 6 spring onions, 3 tablespoon light soy sauce*, 3 tablespoon dark soy sauce*, 2 teaspoon coconut sugar

 • Pop the radishes in (if using them).